tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ![](images/part2/design.md/ports-and-adapter-design.png)

-Keep to the constraints shown in the [Ports and adapters symbols aside](#port-and-adapters-symbols-aside), all communication to the domain model is done via a port and adapter pair.
+Keeping to the constraints shown in the [Ports and adapters symbols aside](#port-and-adapters-symbols-aside), all communication to the domain model is done via a port and adapter pair.
 The exception, Yahoo, is explained later.

 We've broken down the previous coarse grained architecture into a series of interfaces (ports), their implementations (adapters) and domain model.
 The domain model is both the `Portfolio` and `Market Data` and we could have represented this as a single element.